About legal age in Australia

 Gambling

 The legal age for gambling is 18 years in all states and territories.
-This includes gambling on the lottery and scratchy cards, on the pokies, at the TAB, at a casino and with online betting platforms or apps.
+This includes gambling on the lottery and scratchy cards, on the pokies, at the TAB, at a casino and on online betting platforms or apps.

 For more information